 Selected pieces from her photography were shown in a group exhibition in New York City in March 2005.
 In 2009, Stacey’s work was accepted to appear as part of a book collection published by the Photo Center NW in Seattle.
 Her photography includes portraiture, abstracts and B&W street photography, much of it from New York City where she lived for 13 years, and from Erie, PA where she was raised.
 Her work can be seen at www.staceysannerphotography.com.

-In late 2010, she published her first book, Keeping a Blue Light On: A Citizen’s Tribute to the Seattle Police Department.
+In late 2010, she published this book, Keeping a Blue Light On: A Citizen’s Tribute to the Seattle Police Department.
+The inspiration for the book came from Stacey’s desire to honor the memory of the five Seattle-area police officers who were tragically murdered in late 2009 as well as to honor all law enforcement for their daily commitment and sacrifice.
 Portraits from the book along with excerpts of the officers’ stories were shown in an exhibit at the Photo Center NW from Nov.
 2010 to Jan.
 2011.

 In 2006, Stacey moved to the Seattle area where she lives with her husband, Reggie.